mrdasdeveloper/Google-Indexing-API/README.md

 I built this tool for [Ramesh Das — Custom Web Development & AI Engineering](https://www.rameshdas.dev) to handle large-scale site management efficiently.
 It tracks exactly what has been submitted, manages your daily API quota (200 requests), and categorizes your pages so you always know your indexing status.

+## Why Use the Indexing API?
+(The SEO Advantage)

+If you rely on Googlebot to naturally find and crawl your website, you are losing traffic.
+Standard crawling can take days or even weeks for new pages to finally show up in search results.
+During that waiting period, your competitors are capturing your potential audience.

+We built this script because manual submission through Search Console simply doesn't scale.
+At [Ramesh Das — Custom Web Development](https://www.rameshdas.dev), we discovered that getting client sites indexed instantly drastically accelerates organic growth.
+When you launch a new custom web app or blog, every day you wait for Google is a missed opportunity.

+By using this automated script, you force Google to acknowledge your content within minutes.
+Faster indexing means you secure your keyword rankings first.

 ## Authenticating Your Access

 You cannot talk to the Indexing API without proving who you are.
 That requires a Service Account JSON key.